Doxense/foundationdb-dotnet-client/Tuples.md

 This interface has the bare minimum API, thats must be implemented by each variant, and is in turn used by a set of extension methods that add more generic behavior that does NOT need to be replicated in all the variants.

 There is also a static class, called `FdbTuple`, which holds a bunch of methods to create and handle all the different variants of tuples.

+_note: the interface is not called `ITuple` because 1) there is already an `ITuple` interface in the BCL (even though it is internal), and 2) we wouldn't be able to call our static helper class `Tuple` since it would collide with the BCL._

 ### Types of tuples